 (NCBI-index: 1.869464)

 A very common leafroller in Europe and a minor pest for apple trees, among others, is the Triangle-marked Tortrix (Ancylis achatana).
 The forewing is reddish-brown to dark brown with two greyish-white to silvery-grey transverse bands.
-These two bands are connected by a thin line.
-A large dark brown triangular spot can be seen on the dorsum of the forewing.
-The flying period is from the end of May to September in one generation, and the wingspan is 14-18mm.
+A thin line connects these two bands.
+A large, dark brown, triangular spot can be seen on the dorsum of the forewing.
+The flying period spans from the end of May to September in one generation, and the wingspan ranges from 14 to 18 mm.
 The larvae spin or roll together leaves and feed within or nearby.
-Host plant: Hawthorn, Blackthorn, Apple, and Blackberry.
+Host plant: Hawthorn, Blackthorn, Apple, Blackberry.
 Dutch name: Dwarsstreephaakbladroller.
-Frisian name:
+Frisian name: –

 Flying period: